cmdalbem/portfolio/src/pages/meu-corre/index.md

 <!-- algo de design system -->

-## Empty states
+## Teaching the user on the go

 A special attention was given to the first experience of the user with the app.
-Instead of the regular carousel kind of onboarding, which we think ours users would most likely just skip, we gave extra though to the empty states.
+Instead of the regular carousel kind of onboarding, which we think ours users with their rushed lives would most likely just skip, we gave extra though to the empty states.
 Some of our features, while common in the world of financial management apps, they can be very new to our audience.

 <jumbo>
     <img src="./emptystates.png"/>